affiliateguru547-collab/KingRed-bot/README.md

 ## <img src="https://img.icons8.com/color/28/scales.png" width="22"/> Legal & Disclaimer

-The developers of Firebox Bot are not responsible for any damage, account bans, data loss, or legal actions resulting from the use of this software.
+The developers of Kirebox Bot are not responsible for any damage, account bans, data loss, or legal actions resulting from the use of this software.
 By deploying or using this code, you agree to take full responsibility for your actions and abide by local regulations and terms of service.

 This bot is NOT officially authorized, endorsed, or affiliated with WhatsApp Inc. or Meta Platforms, Inc. Use responsibly and at your own risk.

-Copyright &copy; 2026 Firebox Studios.
+Copyright &copy; 2026 Kirebox Studios.
 All rights reserved.